LOWZIHONG/HTML/Readme.md

 # Beatles Website

-For Assignment 1, I set out to create a webpage for a band name 'Beatles' hoping to intorduce the icon of the 60s to visitor of the website for them to know the band better and to help the band with the auction of their merchandise.
+For Assignment 1, I set out to create a simple webpage for a band name 'Beatles' hoping to intorduce the icon of the 60s to visitor of the website for them to know the band better and to help the band with the auction of their merchandise.

 ## Design Process